nomomon/Anime-RecSys/README.md

 # Anime Recommendations

-Goal of this repo is to document the development user-item recommendation systems, and learn and compare different methods of achiving that.
+Goal of this repo is to document the development of user-item recommendation systems, and learn and compare different methods of achiving that.
 Dataset used is [Anime Recommendation Database 2020](https://www.kaggle.com/hernan4444/anime-recommendation-database-2020) from Kaggle.

 ## Predicting User-Anime Ratings